 Freed also points out that although dreaming about other people is natural, it can also happen as an outlet.
 It's sometimes a sign that your current relationship is faltering.
 If you're thinking about others when you're feeling disconnected from your partner, it could signal that your romance is lacking something.
 "If you find yourself avoiding sexual vulnerability with your partner by consistently checking out with fantasies, it is time to get some help for your intimacy issues,” she suggests.

 We know that sexual fantasies are usually just offshoots of our wandering minds.
 But why must we imagine ourselves in sexual situations with strangers, friends, acquaintances, movie stars—and just about everyone else under the sun—except our loving partners?

-Instead of defining our sexual thoughts by the people we've imagined, it's more important to consider what we're fantasizing about.
+Back to that "openness to experience" concept: Instead of defining our sexual thoughts by the people we've imagined, it's more important to consider what we're fantasizing about.
 How does the subject matter relate, and what does that represent in a relationship?
-If you bring your imagination to bed, you may eventually replace fantasies of cheating with new ones that "enhance how you and your romantic partner experience shared moments of intimacy," she explains.
+If you bring your imagination to bed, you may eventually replace fantasies of cheating with new ones that "enhance how you and your romantic partner experience shared moments of intimacy," Krauss Whitbourne explains.

-Krauss Whitborne also believes that it's most productive to reflect on the acts that prompt these fantasies.
-Allow yourself to explore them (rather than fighting them off).
+Krauss Whitbourne also believes that it's most productive to reflect on the acts that prompt these fantasies.
+Allow yourself to explore them instead of fighting them off.
 Doing so can give you some new insight—and even share them with your partner to experience as a reality together.